By Joel Snape, Senior Security Researcher at Nettitude

-Understanding the risks faced by your organisation and applying the appropriate risk treatment is key for all users of connected equipment in marine and offshore industries.
+Understanding the risks faced by your organisation and applying the appropriate risk treatment is key for all users of connected equipment in the marine and offshore industries.
 Shipowners and operators, in particular, need to respond to the requirement to address cyber risks in safety management systems required by the ISM Code before 1 January 2021.

-Nettitude can provide a range of guidance, assurance services and help to both inform and help you prepare effectively for cyber events within your organisation.
+Nettitude can provide a range of guidance, and assurance services and help to both inform and help you prepare effectively for cyber events within your organisation.
 Please contact us for more information.